 Curzon Home Cinema programmer Jade Turner spotlights the films to look out for this month in our curated strand.

-On Wednesday 8 November, we are delighted to screen The Nettle Dress followed by an in-person Q&A with filmmaker Dylan Howitt and film subject Allan Brown in Richmond and a pre-recorded Q&A across our other cinemas and Curzon Home Cinema.
+And finally, following our sold-out screenings in November, DOCember comes to a close with another opportunity to witness the bewitching magic of The Nettle Dress on Saturday 30 December (Sunday 31 December, Canterbury Westgate).
 A lyrical and meditative experience, The Nettle Dress follows textile artist Allan Brown over seven years as he creates a beautiful dress from nettle fibres foraged in nearby forests.
 As the seasons change and years go by, we join Allan as he sources, strips, spins and weaves the harsh stinging nettles into silky yarn and exquisite cloth.
-Allan’s dedication and patience is inspirational, but this mesmerising process is elevated further as the project becomes an outlet for his emotion and grief, as he cares for, and sadly loses, loved ones while crafting the dress.
-The Nettle Dress is a must-see not only for those interested in slow fashion, but for anyone longing to reconnect with the healing powers of nature.
+Allan’s dedication and patience is inspirational but this mesmerising process is elevated further as the project becomes an outlet for the craftsman’s emotion and grief, as he cares for, and sadly loses, loved ones while crafting the dress.
+The Nettle Dress is a must-see not only for those interested in slow fashion but for anyone longing to reconnect with the healing powers of nature.
+We are thrilled to present the encore screenings with a Pre-Recorded Q&A in cinemas and Curzon Home Cinema.

 BOOK YOUR TICKETS FOR CURZON HOME CINEMA PRESENTS...